Dakka1/healthcare-engagement-dashboard/README.md

 # Healthcare Engagement Dashboard

 This project is a lightweight full stack application that loads physician and message data, exposes clean FastAPI backend endpoints, and provides a minimal React interface for filtering messages and running compliance classification.
-It satisfies all requirements of the take home assignment.

 ---